Storms Back Thursday Night, Frost Possible This Weekend! - WBBJ TV

 Storms Back Thursday Night, Frost Possible This Weekend!

 The beautiful Weather continues until Thursday night across West Tennessee.
-Highs will reach the 80s with mostly sunny skies for Wednesday and Thursday.
-Storm chances return Thursday night after 9pm and more showers and storms will linger Friday into early Saturday morning.
-A frost could also be possible this weekend.
-We will have all the good, with the bad and the ugly in the forecast right here.
+Mostly sunny skies and highs in the low 80s is on the way for Wednesday and Thursday.
+Thursday night after 10pm a line of storms will push into West Tennessee and weaken as it move east overnight.
+Another round of showers and storms will return Friday Afternoon and evening.
+Behind the front, frost will be possible this weekend.
+Find out just how cold thing are going to get this weekend and catch the latest thoughts on the timing of the late week storms coming up right here.

 Highs will climb up to the low 80s on Wednesday for the Mid South.
 We should see a few more clouds into the afternoon and evening but we should still see mostly sunny skies.
 The increase in humidity will lead to the increase in clouds.
 The increase in dew point will only allow overnight temperatures to drop down to around 60° by Thursday morning.
 The winds will be a bit breezy between 10-15 MPH and come out of the south.